'Alligator Alcatraz' migrant jail could halt construction over environmental concerns

 Amy Castaneda, the Miccosukee Tribe's water resource director, testified Tuesday that nutrient runoff from the detention center could flow into tribal lands, changing vegetation growth.
 That could lead to fish kills and block humans and wildlife from moving throughout certain areas, she said.

 Marcel Bozas, director of the Miccosukee Tribe's fish and wildlife department, said tribe members hunt and fish for subsistence and cultural reasons.
-Sustained human activity can drive away game animals, like whitetail deer, as well as protected species, like Florida panthers, wood storks, eastern black rails and bonneted bats, he said.
+He said sustained human activity can drive away game animals as well as protected species.

-Department of Highway Safety and Motor Vehicles executive director David Kerner testified that the 1,800 state troopers under his command are authorized to detain undocumented migrants under an agreement with the U.S. Department of Homeland Security.
-He said the federal government doesn't tell the state where to detain immigrants, and that the Everglades facility was built to alleviate overcrowding at federal immigration detention facilities, as well as state and county facilities with agreements to hold federal immigration detainees.
+Florida's 1,800 state troopers are authorized to detain undocumented migrants under an agreement with the U.S. Department of Homeland Security, said David Kerner, the head of the state's Department of Highway Safety and Motor Vehicles.
+He testified that Washington doesn't tell Florida where to detain immigrants, and that the Everglades facility was built to alleviate overcrowding at federal, state and county facilities that hold immigration detainees.

 Kerner couldn't say how many of the “Alligator Alcatraz” detainees have been charged with violent crimes or whether any other sites besides the middle of the Everglades were considered for possible detention centers.

-In a second legal challenge to “Alligator Alcatraz," a federal judge over the weekend gave the state more time to prepare arguments against an effort to get the civil rights litigation certified as a class action.
+Over the weekend, a federal judge gave the state until late September to prepare arguments against an effort to get the civil rights litigation certified as a class action.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.